 - 'Pop up' park Development of a 'pop up' park, which travelled to 10 community events across Tweed Shire including: Chillingham Markets, Pottsville Markets, Kingscliff Markets, Rotary Duck Race in Kingscliff, Kingscliff TAFE Orientation Day, Tweed City Shopping Centre, John Follent Park in Tweed Heads, Murwillumbah Farmers Market, Murwillumbah Agricultural Show and an event hosted by the Tweed Heads Canine Club.
 The 'pop up' park provided opportunities for engagement and comment from a broad range of interest groups. - Online and hard copy surveys Residents completed the following surveys: Open Space Survey, Youth Survey, Child Survey and Playground Survey.
 The Online Open Space and Playground Survey was available on the 'Have Your Say' page on Council's website for an extended period from November 2015 to January 2016.
-The surveys asked questions concerning the provision and management of parks and open spaces, sport and recreation facilities.
+The surveys asked questions concerning the provision and management of parks and open spaces, sport and recreation facilities. - On-site surveys Playground surveys were distributed on-site in parks across the shire including Knox Park (Murwillumbah), Jack Evans Boat Harbour (Tweed Heads), Faulks Park (Kingscliff), and Norries Headland Park (Cabarita). - Surveys to schools Over 2,000 hard copies of the Open Space Surveys were sent to schools in Uki, Burringbar, Pottsville, Crabbes Creek, Crystal Creek, Chillingham, Stokers Siding and Bogangar. - Roundtable discussion Over 100 residents of Kingscliff participated in a community roundtable discussion on youth and family recreation opportunities in Kingscliff.
+The outcomes will inform the development of a Shire-wide Outdoor Youth Recreation Action Plan. - Other promotions Posters, postcards and hard copies of the surveys were available at Council's Civic Centres, libraries and community centres.

-- On-site surveys Playground surveys were distributed on-site in parks across the Shire including Knox Park (Murwillumbah), Jack Evans Boat Harbour (Tweed Heads), Faulks Park (Kingscliff), and Norries Headland Park (Cabarita). - Surveys to schools Over 2,000 hard copies of the Open Space Survey were sent to schools in Uki, Burringbar, Pottsville, Crabbes Creek, Crystal Creek, Chillingham, Stokers Siding and Bogangar. - Roundtable discussion Over 100 residents of Kingscliff participated in a community roundtable discussion on youth and family recreation opportunities in Kingscliff.
-The outcomes will inform the development of a Shire wide Outdoor Youth Recreation Action Plan. - Other promotions Posters, postcards and hard copies of the surveys were available at Council's Civic Centres, libraries and community centres. - Written submissions Community members who could not attend the 'pop up' park events were encouraged to provide written comment on specific open space issues or opportunities. - Councillor workshops Two councillor workshops were held to inform councillors of the process of developing the strategy, to participate in the process and report on its progress. - Internal working group An internal working group was established to guide and provide input into the strategy development process. - Tweed Link The Open Space Survey was promoted in the Tweed Link, which was delivered to over 40,000 households in the Tweed.
+- Written submissions Community members who could not attend the 'pop up' park events were encouraged to provide written comment on specific open space issues or opportunities. - Councillor workshops Two councillor workshops were held to inform Councillors of the process of developing the strategy, to participate in the process and report on its progress. - Internal working group An internal working group was established to guide and provide input into the strategy development process. - Other promotions Council announced the development of the OSS in a media release on 19 November 2016.
+The surveys were promoted in the Tweed Link, which was delivered to over 40,000 households in the Tweed.